TeaCI/drone-docs/content/usage/overview.md

   image: teaci/mingw32
 ```

 The Tea CI project maintains several official docker images for our users.
-Currently we have teaci/cygwin32, teaci/mingw32 and teaci/mingw32.
+Currently we have teaci/mingw32, teaci/cygwin32, and teaci/msys32.
 64 bit support is ongoing.

 # Shell

 Drone executes your build using a custom shell you specified.

-Example .drone.yml configuration uses the Tea CI official 32 bit Msys2 image using the official mingw32 shell:
+Example .drone.yml configuration uses the Tea CI official mingw32 image using mingw32 shell:

 ```yaml
 ---